johnalanbrook/prosperon/docs/game.md

 To access the entity's owner, it is through _.
 For example, the human can access the orc via _.Orc.

+## The REPL

+The REPL lets you poke around in the game.
+The first accessible item is the Primum.
+Everything else must be child to it.
+When an object is selected, its children are accessible in a more friendly way.
+You can do commands as if you "are" that object.

+The ur-type of the object is always shown in purple.
+If it has no type, there is nothing shown.

 ## Entities
 Entities are things that exist in the game world.